fandreuz/vsr-behavior-characterization/memo.md

 # Memo

-* Remember to explain why we didn't normalize the spectral buckets;
+* Remember to explain how we normalized the spectral buckets;
+* Results:
+  * Two different actors produced the supervised dataset;